pedramjlo/car_sales_analysis/README.md

 - Ensured that the Transmission values are either 'Automatic', 'Manual', or 'unknown' (imputed for Nulls)
 - Similarly, Ensured that the Color values are either from a list of normal colors or 'unknown' (imputed for Nulls)
 - DataCleaner.save_changes() saves all the changes and created a new csv file in './dataset/cleaned/'

+## key Analysis Points
+- German brands have been doing tremendously.
+5/10 selling cars are German:
+    1- BMW
+    2- Mercedes-Benz
+    3- Audi
+    4- Volkswagen
+    5- Porsche
+- 1990's were bad time in terms of sales, and majority of least profitable cars range from 1991-2004.
+- California account for an overwhelming amount of the revenue, $28.81M, followed by Florida, $4.88M, Pennsylvania, $4.81M, and Texas, $2.99M.
+- 18 out of 20 dealerships with highest generated are based in California as well as 6 of the least profitable ones.
+-  R Hollenshead Auto Sales Inc from Pennsylvania and TDAF Remarketing from FLorida are the only non-Californian sellers in the top-20 most profitable sellers.
+- A strong positive correlation between number of vehicles and the revenue of a brand.
+Quantity and consequently more options is a deciding factor.
+- Condition of the cars could quite effectively be a strong reason for customers to buy a car.
+- The number on odometer is often overlooked by customer and it doesn't influence the sales tremendously.
+- US. terittories are amongst least profitable state, including Hawaii, Puerto Rico, and Alaska
+- Only 10 states have generated over $1M
+- Selling price plays a moderately weak role in the generation of revenue (0.3 coefficiency).

 ## Visualisations (Plotly)